About the P-Patch Program

 Each Garden is Unique

 P-Patch Community Gardens spring from the desire of neighborhoods to make connections and improve their surroundings through stewardship.
 All P-Patch Community Gardens are open to the public to enjoy and are used as restorative spaces, learning/idea incubators, and places to gather and visit.
 The gardens also provide a way to give back to the community: gardeners contributed over 32,690 hours in 2012 (equivalent to 15.7 full time workers) and show their concern for the value of organic vegetables and community by supplying fresh produce to Seattle food banks and feeding programs.
-In 2014 alone, P-Patch gardeners donated over 29,000 pounds=58,134 servings of fresh produce with a value of approximately $73,248.84.
+In 2014 alone, P-Patch gardeners donated 41,297.5 lbs of produce to area food banks and feeding programs.

 Also, to address the broadening interest in urban agriculture (of which community gardening is a part) and increase the palette of choices available to neighborhoods when they are creating community gardens, the P-Patch Program is experimenting with different models of community gardening.
-These include large tracts for food growth, collective gardens that do not have individual garden plots, and giving gardens.
+These include large tracts for food growth, collective gardens that do not have individual garden plots, giving gardens and food forests.

 In addition to community gardening, the P-Patch Program facilitates and partners on other programming: market gardening, youth gardening, and community food security.
 These programs serve all citizens of Seattle but with an emphasis on low-income, immigrant populations and youth.